 As with any process, product design and creation involves a lot of paperwork.
 From key items such as marketing requirements documents (MRDs) and product requirement documents (PRDs) to feedback notes: Gathering requirements and documenting them is a critical skill that interviewers are looking for.

 Not only does it help teams make better-informed decisions, it also enables more accurate allocations for timelines, resources, and budgets.
-However, these tasks tend to be overlooked because of their tedious nature, resulting in piles and piles of inefficiency-causing backlog.
+However, these tasks tend to be overlooked because of their tedious nature, resulting in piles and piles of inefficiency-causing backlogs.

 Worst case scenario, lack of proper documentation could lead to design or development mistakes.
 No one wants this to happen to their process, thus candidates who prioritize requirements and documentation are highly coveted by product teams.
 Touching on this among your Product Manager buzzwords is a way of impressing your interviewer.